Excerpt 8, A Seat for the Rabble

 “I’m not familiar with the kitchens,” he said.
 “Can I return to the South Tower now?”

 Johanna made a baffling nod.
 She was famous around the Walls for her perplexing and indecipherable facial tics; the king himself would often complain about how her nods could mean no, her headshakes yes.

 Zur decided to pretend he didn’t know this.
 “So, I can go?”

 The woman responded as if she hadn’t heard him.
 “Eh?
-You come with me and I shall put you to work, eh?”
+You come and I put you to work, eh?”